0xeb/TheBigPromptLibrary/Articles/chatgpt-sandbox/chatgpt-code-python-pkglist-08232024.md

 # List of Python packages installed in ChatGPT code interpreter sandbox

-I used this prompt to get the code interpreter give me the list of all installed packages:
+I used this prompt to get the code interpreter give me the list of all installed Python packages:

     Use the following snippet with the code tool: